YoshiyukiKono/CarND/project-5/writeup.md

 The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
+Images are taken from [Here](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) for vehicles and [https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip] for non-vehicles
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![](./writeup_images/car_noncar_example.png)